Psykotikism/Mutant_Tanks/README.md

 **Sipow** - For the default colors (before v8.12), suggesting ideas, and overall support.

+**Oliver** - For helping me test the Reward system, Combination feature, and overall support.

 **SourceMod Team** - For the blind, drug, and ice source codes, and for miscellaneous reasons.

 # Contact Me